vrnetlab/vrnetlab/vsr/README.md

 FUAQ - Frequently or Unfrequently Asked Questions
 -------------------------------------------------
 ##### Q: Has this been extensively tested?
 A: Nope.
 It starts and you can connect to it.
-Please do try it out and let me know if it works.
+Take it for a spin and provide some feedback :-)